 What is not covered by the sewer backup coverage endorsement?

 There is an important caveat to this coverage.
 It will usually not cover losses that result from owner negligence, like forgetting to turn on the sump pump.
-It will also typically not cover damages covered by a flood.
+It will also typically not cover damages caused by a flood.
 So, keep that in mind when you’re getting sewer backup coverage.

 Tips to prevent sewer backup coverage.